WHEN DID YOU GO ON AIR?

 HOW ARE YOUR FUNDRAISING EFFORTS GOING?

-We still have significant fundraising to do to pay off the costs of starting up the station.
+We still have significant fundraising to do to pay off the initial costs of starting up the station, and will always need to fundraise to accomplish some of our goals.

 A: What does it sound like?
 Think CBC a few years ago;